dhellmann/pymotw-3/source/imaplib/index.rst

 dates for the message, flags, and other headers.
 Refer to section 6.4.4. of RFC 3501 for complete details.

-To look for messages with ``'test message 2'`` in the subject, the search criteria should be constructed as::
+To look for messages with ``'Example message 2'`` in the subject, the search criteria should be constructed as::

-  (SUBJECT "test message 2")
+  (SUBJECT "Example message 2")

-This example finds all messages with the title "test message 2" in all
+This example finds all messages with the title "Example message 2" in all
 mailboxes:

 .. literalinclude:: imaplib_search_subject.py